wordscenes/whisper-ts-cog/readme.md

 You should also double-check the printed module versions to make sure they're what you meant to use.

-You may also want to try with your own uploaded audio.
-Send it to the server with `scp`:
+You should also check with a more difficult file; we do not include it here for copyright reasons, but internally we test with the first 5 minutes of Shrek in Japanese.
+Send the file to the server with `scp`:

     scp -i <your_key_rsa> <your_audio>.mp3 ubuntu@<machine IP>:/home/ubuntu/whisper-ts-cog/<your_audio>.mp3

-Testing on our internal subtitle test file, prediction takes 2m6s, with 36s used for startup.
+Transcribing Shrek takes 2m6s, with 36s used for startup.
 Also note that the first word after the long song is given a timespan consisting of the previous 20s.
-Not sure what to do about that right now.
+TODO: Not sure what to do about that right now.

 Note as well that the outputs are different from run to run.